 Hospitality professionals surveyed highlighted the importance of learning and development.
 Team members whose opinion of their employer have significantly improved during lockdown were more likely to have been provided with a wealth of learning and development resources.

 The graph below shows the direct correlation between employee satisfaction and the availability of learning and development resources provided.
-A huge 54% of those who’s customer satisfaction has worsened reported being offered no learning and development resources, while those who reported their opinion had improved were offered a wide range of resources.
+A huge 54% of those who’s employer satisfaction has worsened reported being offered no learning and development resources, while those who reported their opinion had improved were offered a wide range of resources.

 The survey indicates that hospitality professionals have been keen to train during lockdown, with 64% actively looking for ways to complete personal and professional development.
 But with only 30% completing professional development it looks like many team members did not find the resources to meet the demand.

 Satisfaction with learning and development opportunities from employers has also been lower during lockdown, with many surveyed reporting having to seek learning and development opportunities themselves.
 35% of hospitality professionals received no learning and development resources from their employer during lockdown, despite the fact that under the Government Job Retention Scheme employees could complete training provided by their employer.

 As operators begin to reopen, it’s important to understand how team members feel about working in the sector.
 They may be feeling the effects of being part of one of the worst hit industries, or fearful of redundancy.
 One of the aims of the survey was to broach these issues and find out how team members are feeling about their prospects in hospitality.

 Overall, perceptions of the hospitality industry as a viable long-term career are high, with three quarters of hospitality professionals feeling the industry offers good career opportunities.
 However, there is a disparity between front-line workers and Business Leaders as to how clear the career pathway within the industry is, indicating that a greater transparency and investment in providing clear and accessible career pathways to team members from the top down is needed.